Mayor Eric Garcetti Calls for Stronger Earthquake Planning & Preparation

 Mayor Eric Garcetti is on a mission to make Los Angeles ready for the next big earthquake.

-On Friday, the mayor signed a directive that would make Los Angeles more prepared for a sizeable earthquake and said LA should consider making mandatory retrofits of vulnerable steel-framed buildings.
+On Friday, the mayor signed a directive that would make Los Angeles more prepared for a sizable earthquake and said LA should consider making mandatory retrofits of vulnerable steel-framed buildings.

 While Los Angeles already requires the retrofit of brick, concrete-framed and wood-framed properties needing earthquake reinforcement, this is the first time the city has considered requiring the retrofit of steel-framed buildings that have been deemed vulnerable.